astec-stfc/simframe/README.md

 Participation
 -------------

-We welcome contributions and suggestions from the community! :mod:`SimFrame` is currently under active development, and as such certain features may be missing or not working as expected.
+We welcome contributions and suggestions from the community! ``SimFrame`` is currently under active development, and as such certain features may be missing or not working as expected.
 If you find any issues, please raise it [here](https://github.com/astec-stfc/simframe/issues) or contact